 - A. An attempt is defined as the insertion of the laryngoscope blade or rescue airway past the teeth. - B. In most situations, intubation attempts should be limited to 2 per paramedic (with a maximum of 4 attempts prior to transport). - C. DO NOT rely solely on monitoring equipment.
-Auscultate for lung sounds and/or revisualize with laryngoscope. - D. Continuously monitor the patient's overall condition including vital signs, cardiac rhythm, perfusion, and ease of bagging post-intubation. - E. Succinylcholine, rocuronium and vecuronium do not affect the level of consciousness and should be used with etomidate/midazolam/ketamine. - F. Succinylcholine is contraindicated in the following: - 1.
-Known hypersensitivity - 2.
+Auscultate for lung sounds and/or revisualize with laryngoscope. - D. Continuously monitor the patient's overall condition including vital signs, cardiac rhythm, perfusion, and ease of bagging post-intubation. - E. Succinylcholine, rocuronium and vecuronium do not affect the level of consciousness and should\be used with etomidate/midazolam/ketamine. - F. Succinylcholine is contraindicated in the following: - 1.
+Known hypersensitivity. - 2.
 Major burns and crush injuries between 48 hours and 6 months old. - 3.
 Stroke or spinal cord injuries with profound residual deficits between 48 hours and 6 months old. - 4.
-Neuromuscular disease (e.g. muscular dystrophy) - 5.
-Suspected hyperkalemia (patients who have missed dialysis) - G. Avoid vecuronium and rocuronium in patients suspected of having status seizures. - H. Ketamine can cause laryngospasm and may have an emergence reaction with vivid dreams.
+Neuromuscular disease (e.g. muscular dystrophy). - 5.
+Suspected hyperkalemia (patients who have missed dialysis). - G. Avoid vecuronium and rocuronium in patients suspected of having status seizures. - H. Ketamine can cause laryngospasm and may have an emergence reaction with vivid dreams.
 Preparing the patient if awake, giving midazolam and waking in a calm environment are helpful. - I. Pre-oxygenation can be challenging (e.g. ARDS).
-Consider a BVM with PEEP valve. - J. If the patient is less than 8 years old, only consider intubation if you have thermal burns present or the patient is in anaphylactic shock and the airway is compromised.
+Consider a BVM with PEEP valve. - J. Patient's dependent on sympathetic tone may develop profound hypotension post intubation.
+This should be treated with fluids and/or push dose pressors per the shock protocol.